anticomputer/emacs-capstone/README.md

 ## Dependencies

-Tested with capstone 3.0.4, install the libcapstone library on your system and make sure you run `ldconfig' after install so it can be found by the linker.
+Tested with capstone 3.0.4, install the libcapstone library on your system and make sure you run `ldconfig` after install so it can be found by the linker.

-Your emacs25 needs to be built with module support, `configure --with-modules'
+Your emacs25 needs to be built with module support, `configure --with-modules`

 ## Building

-Edit the Makefile to match your environment and run `make', this will also run a series of tests to ensure everything is working as epxected.
+Edit the Makefile to match your environment and run `make`, this will also run a series of tests to ensure everything is working as epxected.

 ## Installing

 1) Build the module, then add the emacs-capstone directory to your emacs load path.

-2) (require 'emacs-capstone).
+2) ```lisp (require 'emacs-capstone) ```

 3) Off you go.